lnds/sc-cli/README.md

 4. Press **Esc** to cancel without making changes

 The story will be immediately updated in Shortcut and moved to the appropriate column in the UI.

+#### Taking Ownership of Stories

+When you press **o** on a selected story:
+- The story ownership will be immediately updated to assign you as the owner
+- This uses the API token's associated user account
+- The story display will refresh to show the updated ownership
+- This is useful for quickly claiming unassigned stories or taking over stories from other team members

 ### Examples